Learn how analytics-driven process improvement and automation can drive results for your organization.

 Analytics consumes that operational data, often through a data warehouse.
 Then, it provides insight on how to improve operational processes, create new processes and develop long-term business strategies.

 See the virtuous cycle?
-In a related blog, learn how process-driven analytics yields much higher value from the IT investment than focusing on the data alone.
 It is somewhat baffling, then, that so many organizations take a pass on combining these advantages.

 Where do process improvements really start?
 Many argue (and I tend to agree) that understanding the current state of a process and associated pain points provide a solid foundation for identifying and implementing process improvements.
 That’s why it’s important to look at process and data together as part of an improvement effort.